clementonsong/wrkr/README.md

 ** Technically all microservices used in this application have a clear separation of concerns to this point

-##INSTRUCTIONS TO INSTALL & RUN:
+## INSTRUCTIONS TO INSTALL & RUN AS SIMPLE APIs or MICROSERVICES:

 (a) Download the AuthMicroservice and PBookMicroservice into an IDE of your choice

 (b) Do a mvn clean install of these 2 projects.
 They are not dependent on each other and can be run individucally too.

-(c) Setup the database as mentioned in the enclosed DDL.sql
+(c) Setup the database as mentioned in the enclosed DDL.sql (just table creation would do - Data gets entered as the application runs via APIs used)

 (d) Check the database and JWT settings in the application.properties file of each of these Microservices

-(e) Now run the 2 Microservices from Maven or your IDE as SPRING BOOT applications and test the APIs starting with Registering a user like a real world applicaiton and logging in as seen in below section.
+(e) Now run the 2 Microservices from Maven or your IDE as SPRING BOOT applications and test the APIs starting with Registering a user like a real world applicaiton and logging in as seen in below section (which produces the AUTH TOKEN).

-The JWT SECRET and Database Credentials are left as is in the application.properties - Add your specific configuration or can use the existing ones present as of now in application.properties
+The JWT SECRET and Database Credentials are left as is in the application.properties - Add your specific configuration or can use the existing default ports and settings present as of now in application.properties. (make sure you change your database password)

 ## The developed AuthMicroservice and its APIs are purely independent MIcroservices running independent o the PhoneBookMicroservice that does the business logic.